bibbox/bibbox-website/README.md

 Appart from 'themes/<THEME_NAME>' the file structure has to be the same as in the theme folder.

 ## Deployment

 ### Manual deployment
-You can manually deploy the website with the following command:
+You can manually generate the website with the following command:
 ```bash
 hugo
 ```